 - viral count

 - severity of liver damage prior to treatment

-Treatment time may also be shortened (between 8 and 12 weeks depending on the medication used).
+DAAs may also shorten treatment time to between 8 and 12 weeks, depending on the medication used.

 The Centers for Disease Control and Prevention (CDC) reports that HCV causes more deaths than any other infectious disease.
 This is because HCV screening isn’t as routine and people who have the virus aren’t aware of the infection.